esamnyu/NYU-DataScience-BootCamp-Spring23/README.md

 #### Key Dates:

-Confirm presentation date (May 2, 4, or 5) and individual participation by Thursday, April 13 at 5PM.
+Confirm presentation date (TBD) and individual participation by TBD.

 #### Contact Information:

 Email: datasciencebootcamp@nyu.edu
-Reach out to Kartik on Slack or email for questions.
+Reach out to instructors on Slack or email for questions.

-#### Potential Problem Statements:
+#### Addressed Problem Statements:

 - Predict the daily demand for bike rentals using weather and seasonal information.
 - Identify factors such as weekdays, season, temperature, humidity, and wind speed that significantly affect the daily demand for bike rentals and quantify their impact.
+- Determine if certain days of the week or seasons have consistently higher or lower bike rental demand, and identify possible reasons for these patterns.
 - Analyze the impact of weather conditions, such as temperature, humidity, and wind speed, on daily bike rental demand.
-- Determine if certain days of the week or seasons have consistently higher or lower bike rental demand, and identify possible reasons for these patterns.
-- Investigate the relationship between bike rental demand and user types (e.g., casual users vs. registered users).

 #### Insights and Patterns: